-ULTRA-HIGH PRESSURE WATER SYSTEM
+HIGH PRESSURE WATER SYSTEM

-The ultra-high pressure water system is supported by both the cutting water supply circuit and the hydraulic circuit.
-Cutting water of sufficient flow and pressure is routed from the cutting water supply circuit to the intensifier where it is pressurized up to a maximum of 90,000 psi (6,200 bar) with the cutting head valve closed or 85,000 psi (5,860 bar) with the cutting head valve open.
+The high pressure water system is supported by both the cutting water supply circuit and the hydraulic circuit.
+Cutting water of sufficient flow and pressure is routed from the cutting water supply circuit to the intensifier where it is pressurized up to 60,000 psi (4,137 bar) and delivered to the cutting head.